 To protect young athletes against eating disorders, you can also:

-Check that their coaches are a positive influence and never make negative comments about weight.
+Check that their coaches are a positive influence.
+They shouldn't make negative comments about weight.
 Talk with the coaches if you see this behavior occur.

-Work with coaches that stress motivation and enthusiasm, not body size and shape.
-Also make sure that coaches can spot the warning signs of eating disorders.
+Work with coaches who stress motivation and enthusiasm, not body size and shape.
+Check that coaches can spot the warning signs of eating disorders.

 Keep a watch on social influences, social media, and teammates.
-Make sure they are promoting healthy beliefs about weight, diet, and self-image.
-Also be sure that there are no improper social pressures linked to these same areas.
+They should promote healthy beliefs about weight, diet, and self-image.
+Also check for improper social pressures linked to these same areas.

 Advise against frequent weigh-ins, and stress health and fitness over a certain number on the scale.

 Watch out for symptoms of eating disorders.
 These include abnormal or obsessive behaviors about food or exercise.
 It also includes changes in weight, and changes in skin, hair, and nails caused by malnutrition.
-Disordered eating can also lead to abnormal or missed periods in young women, and calcium and bone loss.
-These things put young women at higher risk for broken bones (fractures) and other bone problems.
+Disordered eating can also lead to abnormal or missed periods, and calcium and bone loss.
+That can lead to a higher risk for broken bones (fractures) and other bone problems.
 If you have any concerns, take your child to see their healthcare provider.

 Get help from a mental health provider right away if your child shows warning signs of an eating disorder or an obsession with being thin.

 Be willing to go to family counseling if advised by your child's therapist.